aadhikeaswar/disease-management/README.md

 ## *How to run this application*
 ___

-1. Change the directory to  `diagnosis-app`.

-Run the following commands:
+Change the directory to  `diagnosis-app`.
+Then, run the following commands:

 ```
 npm install